konnectors/cozy-konnector-google/README.md

 yarn standalone
 ```

-The requests to the cozy-stack will be stubbed using the [./fixture.json] file as source of data
+The requests to the cozy-stack will be stubbed using the [./data/importedData.json] file as source of data
-and when cozy-client is asked to create or update data, the data will be output to the console.
+and when cozy-client-js is asked to create or update data, this [./data/importedData.json] file
+will be updated
-The bills (or any file) will be saved in the . directory.
+The bills (or any file) will be saved in the [./dataj directory.

 ### Run the connector linked to a cozy-stack

-If you do not want to have to install the konnector on a cozy v3 to test it, you can register the
+If you do not want to have to install the konnector on a cozy to test it, you can register the
 konnector as an OAuth application with the following commands :

 ```sh